persevcareers/SSPGlobal_WelcomePage_Latest/README.md

 # SSP_Welcome_Page
-These SSP GLOBEL PVT LIMITED welcome page
+This is the SSP GLOBEAL PRIVATE LIMITED welcome page